-- 10.1 Working with external agencies will be used to enhance our delivery of RSHE and bring in specialist knowledge and different ways of engaging pupils.
-External experts may be invited to assist from time-to-time with the delivery of the RSHE curriculum but will be expected to comply with the provisions of this policy. - 10.2 When working with external agencies, the school will: - Check the visitor credentials of all external agencies. - Ensure the teaching delivered by the external experts fits with the planned curriculum and provisions of this policy. - Discuss with the visitor the details of how they intend to deliver their sessions and ensure the content is age-appropriate and accessible for all pupils. - Request copies of the materials and lesson plans the visitor will use, to ensure it meets the full range of pupils' needs. - Agree with the agency on how confidentiality will work in any lesson and that the visitor understands how safeguarding reports must be dealt with in line with the school's Child Protection and Safeguarding Policy.

-10.3 The school will use visitors to enhance teaching by an appropriate member of teaching staff, not to replace teaching by those staff.
+- 10.1.
+Working with external agencies will be used to enhance our delivery of RSHE and bring in specialist knowledge and different ways of engaging pupils.
+External experts may be invited to assist from time-to-time with the delivery of the RSHE curriculum but will be expected to comply with the provisions of this policy. - 10.2.
+When working with external agencies, the school/academy will: - Check the visitor credentials of all external agencies. - Ensure the teaching delivered by the external experts fits with the planned curriculum and provisions of this policy. - Discuss with the visitor the details of how they intend to deliver their sessions and ensure the content is age-appropriate and accessible for all pupils. - Request copies of the materials and lesson plans the visitor will use, to ensure it meets the full range of pupils' needs. - Agree with the agency on how confidentiality will work in any lesson and that the visitor understands how safeguarding reports must be dealt with in line with the Trust's Safeguarding and Child Protection Policy. - 10.3.
+The school/academy will use visitors to enhance teaching by an appropriate member of teaching staff, not to replace teaching by those staff.